 Chondrial's strategy is to become a leader in the treatment of rare diseases by applying the team's know how and expertise to its pipeline programs.
-Key elements of Chondrial's stretegy include:
+Key elements of Chondrial's strategy include:

-• Rapidly Advance CTI-1601 Through Clinical Development and FDA Approval in the United States.
-CTI-1601 is currently in Phase 1 clinical trials and has been granted fast track designation by the FDA.

-Chondrial is working with the FDA and collaborating with key opinion leaders to develop an efficient clinical development plan for regulatory approval of CTI-1601.

-- Commercialize CTI-1601 in the United States, the EU, and other relevant countries independently or with third parties.
+- Advance CTI-1601 Through Clinical Development and FDA Approval in the United States.
+CTI-1601 is currently in Phase 1 clinical trials.
+Chondrial is working with the FDA and collaborating with key opinion leaders to develop a clinical development plan for regulatory approval of CTI-1601. - If CTI-1601 receives regulatory approvals, commercialize CTI-1601 in the United States, the EU, and other relevant countries independently or with third parties.
 Chondrial intends to evaluate commercialization options in the United States and throughout the world where Friedreich's Ataxia patients can benefit.
-Chondrial may build its own internal sales force; enter into a joint marketing partnership with another pharmaceutical or biotechnology company, whereby it will jointly sell and market CTI-1601; or out-license CTI-1601, whereby other pharmaceutical or biotechnology companies sells and markets CTI-1601 and pays Chondrial milestone and/or royalty payments on sales. - Expand Chondrial's Product Candidate Pipeline to Treat a Variety of Rare Diseases.
+Chondrial may build its own internal sales force; could enter into a joint marketing partnership with another pharmaceutical or biotechnology company, whereby it may jointly sell and market CTI-1601; or could seek to out-license CTI-1601, whereby other pharmaceutical or biotechnology companies sells and markets CTI-1601 and pays Chondrial milestone and/or royalty payments on sales. - Expand Chondrial's Product Candidate Pipeline to Treat a Variety of Rare Diseases.
 Chondrial intends to expand its pipeline to treat additional rare diseases.
 A key component of this strategy is to utilize Chondrial's novel protein replacement therapy platform technology to deliver FXN or other molecules to intracellular targets.
 Chondrial employs a rational approach to selecting disease targets, taking into account many scientific, business, and indication specific factors before choosing each indication. - Continue to Improve Chondrial's Novel Protein Replacement Therapy Platform.
 Chondrial continues to improve the scientific understanding of its platform, including how its technology impacts the biological processes of target tissues and the diseases Chondrial evaluates.
-In addition, with Chondrial's expertise in the use of CPP to effectively deliver proteins to intracellular targets, Chondrial believes that its scientists can design and develop additional therapies that will address unmet medical needs associated with other rare diseases - Continue to Strengthen Key Relationships.
-Chondrial partners with experts in every aspect of development to ensure the most expeditious development program.
-This expertise, along with the platform technology provides Chondrial with the ability to optimize the development and commercialization of the drug and biologic candidates under development and to maximize the near and longer-term value of the Chondrial platform.
+In addition, with Chondrial's expertise in the use of CPP to effectively deliver proteins to intracellular targets, Chondrial believes that its scientists can design and develop additional therapies that will address unmet medical needs associated with other rare diseases. - Continue to Strengthen Key Relationships.
+Chondrial partners with experts in every aspect of development.
+Chondrial believes this expertise, along with the platform technology, will provide Chondrial with the ability to develop and commercialize the drug and biologic candidates it has under development and to maximize the value of the Chondrial platform.
 In addition to partnering with experts in drug and biologic development, Chondrial partners with key opinion leaders, academic institutions, experts in the field of rare diseases and most importantly, with patient advocacy groups associated with the diseases that are being targeted.
-Chondrial builds these relationships to enhance their knowledge of the patient's needs and utilizes that knowledge to design development programs that address unmet medical needs and add value for the patient.
+Chondrial builds these relationships to enhance their knowledge of the patient's needs and utilizes that knowledge to design development programs intended to address unmet medical needs and add value for the patient.